legalization / notarization of individual documents

 The applicant or applicants sign/s the document in front of the Consular Officer, submit/s valid IDs, and pay/s for the required fee.
 The applicant also leaves the return envelope with the Consular Officer and takes note of its tracking number.

-The Consulate will mail the notarized document on the next business day.
+If the applicant is unable to return for the consularized document/s, the Consulate will mail the notarized document on the next business day.
 If the applicant has not received the processed document one week after filing the application, please contact the Legal Section at phone number (212) 764-1330 ext.
 2018/2019 or email email@example.com, with SUBJECT: Notarization (Insert Name of Applicant), Filed on (Insert Date of Application)